SUPERNO2VA™ Nasal PAP Ventilation System

-The SuperNO2VA™ nasal PAP ventilation system delivers positive airway pressure to stent open the upper airway, allowing for the perioperative delivery of positive pressure ventilation and oxygen for patients with a decreased level of consciousness.
+Delivers positive airway pressure to stent open the upper airway, allowing for the preoperative delivery of positive pressure ventilation and oxygen for patients with a decreased level of consciousness.
 The SuperNO2VA™ nasal PAP ventilation device is available in medium and large sizes and is offered as a standalone mask with a head strap and as a system, kitted with a hyperinflation bag.
 These configurations offer flexibility as it allows the SuperNO2VA™ nasal PAP ventilation device to be used with either an anesthesia machine or with only an oxygen flow meter.

-Kitted option requires only an oxygen source (flow meter or cylinder) to deliver oxygen and ventilation pressure support.
+Kitted option requires only an oxygen source to deliver support

 There are several therapies used to reduce the risk of perioperative hypoxemia in adult patients.
 They include: CPAP/NIV, nasal PAP ventilation, nasal high flow, and other means of oxygen delivery (oxygen masks and oxygen nasal cannula).
 CPAP/NIV and nasal PAP devices deliver both positive pressure ventilatory support and oxygen.